thelema/odb/README.md

 ### Usage

 Using odb is very easy.
+To print a list of available packages, do:

     ocaml odb.ml

-  Prints a list of packages the server knows about
+Once you've chosen some packages, the following command will install them (and their dependencies):

     ocaml odb.ml <packagenames>

-  Installs the packages listed (including dependencies)

 That's it so far.
 Stay tuned for more. (todo: more packages on server)